-Online gambling blackjack tables in NZ are shaped like a semi-circle, with a separate circle or square for each player.
+Blackjack tables are shaped like a semi-circle, with a separate circle or square for each player.
 When you sit down at a table or in an online casino, blackjack players must either buy new chips or bring them over from your last game.
 You place your real money wagers in the betting circle in front of you on the table.
 After all of the players make their bets, the game begins.

 Each player is dealt 2 cards, and the dealer received one card face up and one card face down.
 The face-down card is called the hole card.
 First, the player to the left of the dealer (also called “first base”) decides how to play their hand based on the dealer’s “up” card and their 2 cards.
 A good rule of thumb is to assume that the dealer has a card with a value of 10 face down.
 In a land casino, you use hand signals to show what you want to do with your turn.
 When gambling online, blackjack players just have to hit a button in order to hit, stand, double down, split or surrender.

 The rules stay the same whether you play in a land or online casino.
-New Zealand online gambling blackjack players have 5 options when it is their turn against the dealer.
+Players have 5 options when it is their turn against the dealer.
 The options are:

 - Hitting: If you take a hit, this means you draw another card.
 It is not always ideal because your extra card will bring you that much closer to 21, or could even put you over the line if you are not careful.